systemics/cuttlefish/README.md

 # Cuttlefish

-Cuttlefish is an extremely low-cost, low-power, hyper-resolution interactive audio-visual Display Cluster based on the Raspberry Pi.
-It is developed in the Systemics Lab at UCSB by Karl Yerkes and Pablo Colapinto under the supervision of Marko Peljhan.
+Cuttlefish is an extremely low-cost, low-power, hyper-resolution interactive audio-visual Display Cluster based on the Raspberry Pi, with an NVidia Jetson TK 1 thrown in for good measuer.

+A highly collaborative project, Cuttlefish includes open source code developed by Karl Yerkes and Pablo Colapinto at UCSB with the support of both the Systemics Lab (directed by Marko Peljhan) and the AlloSphere Research Facility (directed by JoAnn Kuchera-Morin), and two Robert W. Deutsch Foundation fellowships.

-Find the latest version of [Cuttlefish][].
+Find the latest version of [Cuttlefish](github.com/systemics/cuttlefish.git).

+Current Library Components:

+* Cuttlebone (state synchronization)
+* GFX (Embedded Graphics Library)
+* Gamma (Generic Synthesis Library)
+* Versor (Geometric Algebra Library)

 # Getting Started with Cuttlefish